 About Metro’s Operations

 Few companies can provide the many services, dedication, stability and excellence that Metro Aviation offers when it comes to owning and operating aircraft.
-Metro Aviation currently operates more than 140 aircraft for more than 35 programs in 18 states across the country.
+Metro Aviation currently operates more than 140 aircraft for more than 38 programs in more than 25 states, including D.C.

 Our Operations division provides pilots and maintenance technicians for the aircraft that respond to emergency scene calls and inter-hospital transfers.
 We are dedicated to providing safe, high quality aviation services for our customers so that they may deliver the rapid response needed for the stabilization and transport of adult, pediatric, newborn, and high-risk patients.